 There are two sites in Windsor named after someone called Archer: Archer Road, which runs north from Kennedy Road all the way to Windsor Locks, and the nearby Archer Memorial AME Zion Church.
 But who was this Archer?

-Alexander “Sandy” Archer was born as a slave around 1806.
+Alexander “Sandy” Archer was born enslaved around 1806.
 It is said that through the Underground Railway, Sandy escaped from slavery in South Carolina and settled in the Windsor area.
 After his arrival, he worked in the tobacco fields and saved enough of his earnings to purchase property in the village of Hayden Station.
 Near his property stood a quiet grove of pine trees that happened to be the site of religious camp meetings all through the 1800s.
 These camp meetings attracted African-American farmers and brick makers from neighborhoods on Cook Hill Road, Hayden Station Road, and in Windsor Center, as well as families coming from Hartford and Springfield by trolley, who would all spend 2-4 weeks there in the summer.
 By the end of the century, more than 60 people had settled permanently in the area, forming the first cohesive black community in Windsor.

 First AME Zion Church building on Pink Street (today’s Hayden Station Rd).
 WHS collections 1954.2.4.66, photo by William S. Leek.